Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 The Effect of Learning to Read on Early Childhood Development:

 David Boulton: Okay.
 So you and I are together there, we’re moving fine.
 Now what I’m trying to say about the scripts and the reflexes is this: what’s happening?
-Here we’ve got this four or five-year-old child, very young, not emotionally mature and they’re bumping into this system and it’s part of the important context that who they are as a person is developing inside of.
-It’s not just about the utility, the tool we use for being able to read, though, yes we can talk all day about how well somebody learns to read is predictive of their academic success, of their economic success and all of that and we will have lots of people speak to that, but what I’m most interested in here, is how the process of learning to read is actually effecting the structure and very early core of the development of who we are.
+Here we’ve got this four or five-year-old child, very young, not emotionally mature and they’re bumping into this system, and it’s part of the important context inside of which who they, as a person, are developing.
+It’s not just about the utility, the tool we use for being able to read, though, yes we can talk all day about how well somebody learns to read is predictive of their academic success, of their economic success and all of that and we will have lots of people speak to that.
+But what I’m most interested in here, is how the process of learning to read is actually affecting the structure and very early core of the development of who we are.

-Again, most children, remember the statistics 60% of 12th graders are below proficiency, 68% of 4th graders.
-60% of 12th graders are below the level expected in order to interface with education, meaning that they’re underneath it somehow.
-We know from the summary of thousands of research reports done by NICHD that the first thing that children feel about reading difficulty is they feel they’re at fault for it.
+Again, remember the statistics; 60% of 12th graders are below proficiency, 68% of 4th graders, 60% of 12th graders are below the level expected in order to interface with education, meaning that they’re underneath it somehow.
+We know from the summary of thousands of research reports done by NICHD that the first thing that children feel about reading difficulty is that they’re at fault for it.
 They feel at fault for it.
 Something’s wrong with them.
-So most of our children are spending much if not most of their time in education feeling like there’s something wrong with them because of the way that this thing is working.
+So most of our children are spending much, if not most, of their time in education feeling like there’s something wrong with them because of the way that this thing is working.

-And there are kids who leave education, kids everybody says but she’s so bright or he has such good ideas; these kids leave the education process, I believe, because they have so much of the sense of internalized shame that they can’t bear to expose themselves to that awful feeling
+And there are kids who leave education, kids about which everybody says, ‘but she’s so bright’, or ‘ he has such good ideas’; these kids leave the education process, I believe, because they have so much of the sense of internalized shame that they can’t bear to expose themselves to that awful feeling.

 What Happens When Children Become Ashamed of their Minds?: